Capgemini/capgemini.github.io/_posts/2022-12-02-platform-for-product-oriented-teams.md

 ## Products - Delivering Value

 First, some definitions.
 What do we mean by "Product"?
 For me, this is a very business-oriented term.
 Say you're a dairy farm, your products might be milk, cheese, ice-cream.
-This maps to the Agile definiton of "Product" as a vehicle to [deliver value](https://scrumguides.org/scrum-guide.html#product-backlog);
+This maps to the Agile definition of "Product" as a vehicle to [deliver value](https://scrumguides.org/scrum-guide.html#product-backlog);
 as in "Product Owner" - perhaps the cheesemaker in the dairy - the person who understands how applications impact their business and is ultimately responsible for deciding which software changes are built and released by a team.
 And the important concepts behind product-oriented teams, for us software engineers, are twofold.